awwx/meteor-offline-data/README.md

 ## Offline API

 **Offline.subscribe(name [, arg1, arg2, ... ] [, callbacks])**
+*client*

 In standard Meteor, each browser tab has its own set of collections, independent of the other tabs.
-A change to a collection in one tab will be reactively shared with other tabs by making a round trip through the server.
-When offline, one tab will not see a change made by another tab.
+A change to a collection in one tab will be reactively shared with other tabs by making a round trip through the server; but when offline, one tab will not see a change made by another tab.

-Offline collections are shared across browser tabs, so that a change in one tab is seen in another tab -- even when offline.
+In constrast offline collections are shared across browser tabs, so that a change in one tab is seen in another tab -- even when offline.
 This means that subscriptions are also shared: making a subscription in one tab will cause documents delivered for that subscription to be seen by all tabs.

 An application that was relying on filtering subscriptions on the server ("send me the items for the selected project") may need to